grumpboat/MBRZero/README.md

 Set your MBR to zero

 **DISCLAIMER:**
 This program is not safe.
-It will overwrite your MBR and make your computer unusable.
+It will overwrite your MBR and make your computer unbootable.
 **DO NOT TRY THIS ON YOUR HOST MACHINE.
 YOU HAVE BEEN WARNED.**

 **How to use?**